 In contrast, gelatin is preferred for its gelling properties, which have many culinary uses and applications.
 For instance, you can use it to make homemade jellies and gummies or thicken sauces and dressings.

-That said, you may reap the most benefits by sticking to collagen supplements.
+That said, if you’re looking to increase your protein intake, you may reap the most benefits by sticking to collagen supplements.

 This is mainly because collagen supplement labels display how much you’re taking, which easily allows you to increase your intake, whereas you’ll potentially consume much less gelatin if only using this form in a recipe.